brenthompson2/brenthompson2.github.io/_posts/projects/2017-12-11-transy-language-spec.markdown

 		a = a + runnerVariable
 	loop-end

-#### loop-end

-Manipulates the runnderVariable by incrementAmount, based off the last loop encountered by the executor.
-Then it checks the conditional of that loop.
-If it succeeds, the program begins executing at the first line in the loop.
-If it fails, the program continues executing at the next line after loop-end

-**example:**

-	loop runnerVariable, startIndex, endIndex, IncrementAmount
-		a = a + runnerVariable
-	loop-end

 #### ifa

 Jumps to one of the line labels specified based on whether the supplied value is negative, zero, or positive